- General Institutional Information

 Northwest Mississippi Community College Financial Aid Office has adopted and published the National Association of Student Financial Aid Administrators Code of Conduct and Statement of Ethical Principles.
 Financial aid administrators are required to exemplify the highest level of ethical behavior and demonstrate the highest level of professionalism.
 Students and employees may access electronically this information on the NWCC website here.

 Student Loan Information Published by the Department of Education

 The Higher Education Opportunity Act (HEA) is federal law that governs the administration of federal student aid programs.
 More information regarding HEA can be found here: http://www2.ed.gov/policy/highered/leg/hea08/index.html.

 Financial Aid Penalties for Drug Law Violations

 A federal or state drug conviction can disqualify you for Title IV Federal Student Aid funds.
-Financial Aid Penalties for Drug Law Violations.
+Click here for information on Financial Aid Penalties for Drug Law Violations.

 Drug and Alcohol Abuse Prevention Program and the Drug-Free work place policy

 NWCC does not have a vaccination policy for all students.
 However, students admitted to a NWCC healthcare professional program require certain vaccinations, in addition to other admission requirements specific to each healthcare program.
 Program specific requirements can be found on the NWCC website.